The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Results

 We show in Figure \ref{fig:stacks} the stacked spectra and $k_\mathrm{bump}(\lambda)$ in bins of the nominal value of $\gamma_{34}$.
 As expected, the stacked spectra appear to be more bent at larger negative $\gamma_{34}$.
 The right panels show that the amplitude of the UV bump, $B_k$, decreases with increasing $\gamma_{34}$.
 The best-fit Drude parameters are given in Table \ref{tb:params}.
-If $x_0=1/\lambda_0$ is treated as a free parameter, we found highly consistent values ($\Delta \lambda_0 = |\lambda_0-2175~\textrm{\AA}| <10~\textrm{\AA}$) when the bump is strong as in the upper panels of Figure \ref{fig:stacks}, while a slightly shorter $\lambda_0$, but still $\Delta \lambda_0\lesssim30~\textrm{\AA}$ was obtained as the bump becomes weaker.
-The amplitude $B_k$ and the width $\gamma$ depend hardly on whether or not the peak wavelength is fixed.
-Note that, in the lowest $\gamma_{34}$ bin, we measured the width parameter $\gamma$ to be much larger than the rest, with a large error.
-This is presumably due to noise and the low $B_k$, rather than reflecting such a real extremely wide bump.
-Though, the bump amplitude, $B_k$, itself is more or less accurate under the assumption of $\lambda_0 = 2175$~{\AA}.
-Among these subsample, the median $M_\ast$ decreases weakly with $\gamma_{34}$ and the median sSFR hardly varies (see Table \ref{tb:params}).
+If $x_0=1/\lambda_0$ is treated as a free parameter, we found highly consistent values ($\Delta \lambda_0 = |\lambda_0-2175~\textrm{\AA}| <20$~{\AA}; i.e., within 1\%) when the bump is strong, as in the upper panels of Figure \ref{fig:stacks}, while we measured $\lambda_0=2219\pm4$~{\AA} in the highest-$\gamma_{34}$ bin with the weakest bump.
+The amplitude $B_k$ and the width $\gamma$ hardly depend on whether or not the peak wavelength is fixed.
+Note that, in the highest $\gamma_{34}$ bin, we measured the width parameter $\gamma$ ($=0.68\pm0.07~\mathrm{\mu~m^{-1}}$; or $w_\lambda=325\pm32$~{\AA}) to be larger than the rest, with a relatively large error.
+This is presumably due to noise and the low $B_k$, rather than reflecting such a real wide bump.
+However, the bump amplitude $B_k$ itself is more or less accurate.
+Among these subsamples, the median $M_\ast$ decreases weakly with $\gamma_{34}$, and the median sSFR hardly varies (see Table \ref{tb:params}).
 This means that the galaxies in a single $\gamma_{34}$ bin have a range of $M_\ast$ and sSFR.
 Even at a given $\gamma_{34}$, the variations in the intrinsic galaxy properties may bring a variation in the bump amplitude.
 We will see this later in Section \ref{sec:results_bump_vs_gal}.